dino0320/dino0320.github.io/docs/_posts/platform/docker/installing-docker-engine-on-windows/en/2025-07-06-installing-docker-engine-on-windows-en.md

 ## 1. Install WSL and Ubuntu
 For details on installing WSL and Ubuntu, see [this guide](/platform/windows/installing-wsl-en).

-If the WSL version for Ubuntu is 1, you’ll need to upgrade it to version 2.
+If the WSL version for Ubuntu is 1, you'll need to upgrade it to version 2.

 To check the WSL version of your installed Linux distributions, open Command Prompt or PowerShell and run: